Discontinuous Grammar as a Foreign Language: Discontinuous Sequence-to-sequence Parsing

 Please note that, while it can be argued that there already exist transition systems that can produce discontinuous constituent trees \citep{maier-2015-discontinuous,maier2016,stanojevic-alhama-2017-neural,coavoux2017}, all of these follow a binary bottom-up strategy that is not the most adequate for sequence-to-sequence constituent parsing as shown by \cite{Ma2017}.
 However, for completeness of comparison, we also include in our experiments a discontinuous extension of the non-binary bottom-up transition system by \cite{nonbinary}, which was shown to be superior to the binary variants in continuous transition-based parsing.

 Firstly, we define new discontinuous transition systems by adding to the top-down \citep{Dyer2016}, in-order \citep{Liu2017} and the mentioned non-binary bottom-up algorithms a \textsc{Swap} transition.
 This action (initially proposed for transition-based constituent parsing by \cite{versley-2014-experiments})\footnote{The concept of a \textsc{Swap} transition was initially introduced for non-projective dependency parsing by \cite{nivre-2009-non} and then adapted by \cite{versley-2014-experiments} to constituent parsing.} is used to reorder the original sentence by moving the second word on top of the stack back to the buffer (as detailed in Figure~\ref{fig:transitions4}(a)).
 Thanks to this online reordering of the input during parsing, any discontinuous structure can be created with the available continuous transitions.
 This relies on the fact that any discontinuous constituent tree can be transformed into a continuous variant by just changing the order of tokens.
-For instance, we show in Figure~\ref{fig:example} how the in-order transition system extended with the \textsc{Swap} transition is able to handle the discontinuities of the tree in Figure~\ref{fig:trees}(b) by means of buffer and stack structures.
-Please note that these discontinuous transition-based algorithms were never proposed before as far as we know and, while they might certainly achieve a good performance under a traditional shift-reduce parsing implementation, this is out of the scope of this research work and we will exclusively apply them as tree linearization strategies.
+For instance, the discontinuous tree in Figure~\ref{fig:trees}(b) can be converted into a continuous one by moving the word \textit{wird}$_1$ before the word \textit{Allerdings}$_0$, and the word \textit{Wasser}$_5$ after the word \textit{verteilt}$_8$.
+We show in Figure~\ref{fig:example} how the in-order transition system extended with the \textsc{Swap} transition is able to handle the discontinuities of the tree in Figure~\ref{fig:trees}(b) by means of buffer and stack structures.

-The main drawback of adding the \textsc{Swap} action to continuous transition systems is that it tends to produce considerably long transition sequences and, when used as a linearization technique for discontinuous constituent trees, it will generate such long target sequences that it might harm accuracy prediction.
+The main drawback of adding the \textsc{Swap} action to continuous transition systems is that it tends to produce considerably long transition sequences and, when used as a linearization technique for discontinuous constituent trees, it will generate such long target sequences that it might harm accuracy of prediction.
 To address this, we also develop two variants based on two transitions already studied in shift-reduce parsing:

 \begin{itemize} \item a \textsc{Swap\#k} transition \citep{maier-2015-discontinuous} (detailed in Figure~\ref{fig:transitions4}(b)), which is equivalent to applying $k$ \textsc{Swap}s in a row, with \textsc{Swap\#1} being equivalent to applying a single \textsc{Swap} action. \item a \textsc{Shift\#k} action \citep{maier2016} (described in Figure~\ref{fig:transitions4}(c)), which moves the $k$th word in the buffer to the stack, with \textsc{Shift\#0} being equivalent to the regular \textsc{Shift} action.
 In Figure~\ref{tab:example2}, we present an example of how the \textsc{Shift\#k} transition works on the in-order transition system in a shift-reduce parsing process with a buffer and a stack. \end{itemize}